DefinitelyTyped/DefinitelyTyped/README.md

    git checkout master
    git checkout -b <new-project-name>

-   edit the files as needed an commit
+   edit the files as needed (see below for hints) git commit -m 'initial commit of sample'

+The projects that have been previously commited are good samples of the types of edits you will need for your porject.

+   git difftool master n3

 ## N3